deannakim/MOTOPROTOCOL_Journey/.github/pull_request_template.md

 ## Description
-Please include a summary of the changes and the related issue.
+Please provide a brief description of your changes and link any related issues.

-## Type of change
+## Type of Change
-Please delete options that are not relevant.
+Please check the relevant options:

+- [ ] Token Metadata Update
+- [ ] DEX Integration/Listing
+- [ ] Documentation Update (README, guides)
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug Fix
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New Feature
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Dependency Update
-- [ ] Documentation update
+- [ ] Environment Configuration (Node.js, Solana CLI)

-## How Has This Been Tested?
+## Testing
-Please describe the tests that you ran to verify your changes.
+Please describe the tests you performed to verify your changes:

+- [ ] Token metadata updates correctly
+- [ ] Token information displays properly on DEX
+- [ ] Transaction verification on Solana Explorer
-- [ ] Test A
+- [ ] Local environment testing
-- [ ] Test B
+- [ ] Devnet testing

-## Checklist:
+## Checklist
-- [ ] My code follows the style guidelines of this project
+- [ ] Code follows project style guidelines
-- [ ] I have performed a self-review of my code
+- [ ] Self-review completed
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] Documentation has been updated
-- [ ] I have made corresponding changes to the documentation
+- [ ] Tests added for changes
-- [ ] My changes generate no new warnings
+- [ ] All tests passing
-- [ ] Any dependent changes have been merged and published
+- [ ] Dependent changes merged

+## Token Information (if applicable)
+- Mint Address:
+- Token Account:
+- Network: (Devnet/Mainnet)
+- Metadata URI:

-## Screenshots (if appropriate):
+## Screenshots
+If applicable, add screenshots to demonstrate your changes.

-## Additional context
+## Additional Context
 Add any other context about the pull request here.